corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/wire-format.md

 via regular class definitions in any statically typed JVM-bytecode targeting language.
 This specification will thus frequently refer to types whose only definitions are found in the Corda source code: these definitions are canonical and not derived from any other kind of schema.
 Any class annotated as `@CordaSerializable` could appear in an AMQP message.
-Whilst you don’t need access to the original class files to decode the typed structure of a Corda message due to the embedded AMQP schema, it will often be much more convenient to work with the original structures using JVM reflection.
+Whilst you do not need to access the original class files to decode the typed structure of a Corda message due to the embedded AMQP schema, it will often be much more convenient to work with the original structures using JVM reflection.
 This is typically very useful for code generators.